Sense of Place and the Art of Interpretation

 Group of seven people, five men and two women, posing on the porch of the John Fitzgerald Kennedy National Historic Site, with a sign indicating its name and historical significance.

-Prepare new or seasonal staff with practical tools they can use immediately in the field.
+• Prepare new or seasonal staff with practical tools they can use right away

 A group of people sitting and talking inside a rustic, industrial-style room with exposed wooden beams, brick walls, and large windows.
 Some are holding papers or notebooks.